 The 92 waterfalls and cascades remain impassive as we walk down different paths and boardwalks.
 Some of its frozen lakes become huge mirrors reflecting the striking spectacle and we can easily imagine numerous fairy tales we were told while growing up happened here.

-Winter holidays in Croatia: from icy waterfalls to marvellous Christmas markets
+Croatia in the Winter: from icy waterfalls to marvellous Christmas markets

 Let us not forget about skiing holidays in Croatia, which is especially popular in the region of Lika, where lies the famous ski resorts, Mrkopalj also known as the cradle of Croatian skiing.
-It is popular with amateur and professional skiers alike and it was here that the first winner of Olympic Gold Croatian in skiing was trained.
+It is popular with amateur and professional skiers alike and it was here that the first Croatian winner of the Olympic gold in skiing was trained.

 Another region with a long tradition of skiing in Croatia is Karlovac located in the Bjelolasica Olympic Center, the largest one in the country.
 The environment here is ideal for those wishing to spend an active holiday.
 It is also perfect for groups and families thanks to the animators and ski instructors who help the children learn winding down the hill.

-Winter in Croatia has many things to offer even if you are not a snow lover.
-To get away from the cold visit one of the dozens Hot Springs Centres in the country and have probably the most pleasurable experiences of your life.
+Croatia in the winter time has many things to offer even if you are not a snow lover.
+To get away from the cold visit one of the dozens Hot Springs Centres mainly located in the region of Zagorje on the border with Slovenia.
+It will most certainly be one of the most pleasurable experiences of your life.
 Get to know the power of its healing waters while admiring the snowy landscape or the sea views and sipping the superb wine of the Brodet Peljesac peninsula.
 It is undoubtedly the best choice to spend the long, hard winter.